 - Qpconvrt.log: This is a log that stores all payroll warning messages

 - Taxtbl.usa: It is the extension for Windows version 3.1

 Other QuickBooks Company Files Extension

-- Qbwin.log (QuickBooks log file): This file includes a log from QuickBooks company file for all records generated or changed by the user.
+- Qbwin.log (QuickBooks log file): This file includes a log from the QuickBooks company file for all records generated or changed by the user.

 - .ND (QuickBooks Network Data file): It is a configuration file that keeps a record of the computer network that allows access to other files on the network